open-telemetry/opentelemetry-specification/specification/glossary.md

 See [Library Guidelines](library-guidelines.md#sdk-implementation) and [Library resource semantic conventions](resource/semantic_conventions/README.md#telemetry-sdk).

+### Constructors

+Constructors are public code used by Application Owners to initialize and configure the OpenTelemetry SDK and contrib packages.
+Examples of constructors include configuration objects, environment variables, and builders.

+### SDK Plugins

+Plugins are libraries which extend the OpenTelemetry SDK Examples of plugin interfaces include the `SpanProcessor`, `Exporter`, and `Sampler` interfaces.

 ### Exporter Library

-Libraries which are compatible with the [Telemetry SDK](#telemetry-sdk) and provide functionality to emit telemetry to consumers.
+Exporters are SDK Plugins which implement the `Exporter` interface, and emit telemetry to consumers.

 ### Instrumented Library